saddamarbaa/textEditor/README.md

 # project-text-editor
-Project: Create a Google DOC like Text Editor
+Project: Create a Google DOC like TextEditor With Vanilla Javascript